jsm94/itunes-podcasts-web-player/README.md

 - [x] Can order the list by a chosen property from the dropdown "Order by".
 - [x] Click on a podcast should navigate to the podcast detail view.
 - [x] Can start to play podcast episodes clicking on the play button.
 We can stop what we are currently listen and resume it again from this button.
+- [] Show feedback when loading podcast results
+- [] When click on play, if its retrieving data from server, show an indicator.

 ### Podcast detail view